Skip to content

 Get-Process ps, gps Retrieves the list of all running applications and processes on a local or remote computer.
 It shows the process owner, the process ID, or even where on disk the process is located.

-Get-Service gsv Displays the list of all installed services, their status (such as running or stopped), and startup type on a local or remote computer.
+Get-Service gsv Displays the list of all installed services, their status, and startup type on a local or remote computer.
 You can use parameters to include or exclude services.

 Get-Unique gu Returns unique items from a sorted list.
-PowerShell cmdlet Select-Object -Unique does the same job but it’s a bit different because it does not require objects to be pre-sorted.
+PowerShell cmdlet Select-Object -Unique does the same job but does not require objects to be pre-sorted.

-Get-Variable gv Displays the names and the values of the PowerShell variables in the current console.
+Get-Variable gv Displays the names and the values of the variables in the current console.

 Get-WmiObject gwmi Searches for different WMI (Windows Management Instrumentation) classes on a system.
 Using this cmdlet, you can get any information about a Windows computer and its components.